Zwivee/AttendanceBot/README.md

 # AttendanceBot

-> Discord bot that tracks reactions to message, and provides command to export json data to excel spreadsheet.
+> Discord bot that tracks reactions to message and adds it to Google Sheet worksheet.
+Allows the ability to cap reactions on Google Sheets.

 ## Table of contents
 - [AttendanceBot](#attendancebot)